xuoe/go-ring/README.md

 This library provides a generic ring buffer implementation.

 A ring buffer offers a window over a stream of values.
-New values are pushed at one end (the head), while older ones are discarded from the other end (the tail) to accommodate the new ones.
+New values are pushed at one end (the head), while older ones are discarded from the other end (the tail) to make room for the newer ones.

 Check [the documentation](https://pkg.go.dev/github.com/xuoe/go-ring) for the API.